An0n3m0us/DiscordRPBlender/README.md

 	2. If the output is `x86_64`:
 		1. Copy `source <(curl -s https://raw.githubusercontent.com/An0n3m0us/DiscordRPBlender/master/blender-linux-x86_64)` into the terminal and hit the enter key.

 Sit back and watch the script download Blender 2.79 and download DiscoIPC!
-Blender 2.79 will be downloaded to `/tmp/blender-2.79b-linux...`.
-You can move the Blender folder to anywhere you like!
+Don't do anything yet!
+We haven't quite finished!

 Now to set up `discordrpblender.py` and run it!
+First create a Discord application using the guide in the chapter "Creating a Discord Application" below, then go to step 3 in this chapter!

+3. Copy `sed -e "s/\${clientID}/here/" discordrpblender.txt > discordrpblender.py` into the terminal and place your client id where 'here' is shown in the command.
+Here's the command with a fake client ID:

+`sed -e "s/\${clientID}/123456789123456789/" discordrpblender.txt > discordrpblender.py`

-(See chapter "Setting up discordrpblender.py" below)
+(If you haven't got sed installed, either try `sudo apt-get install sed` or refer to chapter "Setting up discordrpblender.py" below)

+4. Now remove the text file we just used: `rm discordrpblender.txt`

+And that's it!
+Blender 2.79 will be in `/tmp/blender-2.79b-linux...`.
+You can now move the Blender installation to anywhere you like!
+Now we can run the script with Blender.
+Jump to the "Running" chapter below.

 ##### Windows
 (Note: Need a better way than the current way of installation.
 Maybe a .bat script similar to the Linux script above)